NxxxxxxW/multithreaded-determinant-calculator/README.md

 		one to calculate larger matrices.
 ```

-### timer script
+### Timer script
-Times how long it takes to calculate the determinant of n=4, 8, and 12 matrices using 1, 2, and 4 threads
+How long the thread takes to calculate the determinant of n=4, 8, and 12 matrices by using 1, 2, and 4 threads.
 ```
 	time.sh
 ```